Iron Gate (Diocletian's Palace): History

 During the late antiquity, the gate was known as the Porta Occidentalis ("the Western Gate").
 During the persecutions under Theodosius I, a relief sculpture of Nike, the Roman goddess of victory (which stood on the lintel) was removed from the gate, later in the 5th century, Christians engraved a Cross in its place.

 In the 6th century, above the gate a small church dedicated to St Theodore was built.
 This coincided with the complex seeing an influx of refugees from outlining communities, similar churches were over the Golden Gate, the Silver Gate, and the Bronze Gate.
-Above the Church of Our Lady of Zvonik a pre-Romanesque bell tower was erected in the 11th century and the oldest preserved bell tower on the Adriatic coast.
-In the 11th century, the church was rebuilt and rededicated, now known as the church of our Lady of the Belfry or Church of Our Lady of Zvonik, where an image of Our Lady of Zvonik is preserved.
+Above the Church of Our Lady of the Belfry a pre-Romanesque bell tower was erected in the 11th century and the oldest preserved bell tower on the Adriatic coast.
+In the 11th century, the church was rebuilt and rededicated, now known as the church of our Lady of the Belfry or Church of Our Lady of the Belfry, where an image of Our Lady of Belfryis preserved.
 Later a clock was added to outface of the gate.
 During the Middle Ages the area inside the gate was used as a courthouse.

 After the expansion of the city from the palace to the west, the Iron Gate remained in operation as a city gate with a guard house.
 The Romanesque bell tower partially concealed the left side of the gate, on the right the palace of the family Cipriani Benedetti, decorated with two unique six-sided windows.
 In later years, a Bazaar of small shops operated well into the 20th century.